glarue/intronIC/README.md

 ## Running on test data

+* If you have installed via `pip`, first download the chromosome 19 [FASTA](https://github.com/glarue/intronIC/raw/master/intronIC/test_data/Homo_sapiens.Chr19.Ensembl_91.fa.gz) and [GFF3](https://github.com/glarue/intronIC/raw/master/intronIC/test_data/Homo_sapiens.Chr19.Ensembl_91.gff3.gz) sample files into a directory of your choice.

-To test the installation, change to the `test_data` subdirectory, which contains Ensembl annotations for chromosome 19 of the human genome.
+* If you have cloned the repo, first change to the `/intronIC/intronIC/test_data` subdirectory, which contains Ensembl annotations and sequence for chromosome 19 of the human genome.
+Replace `intronIC` with `../intronIC.py` in the following examples.

 ### Classify annotated introns

-* `../intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens`
+* `intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens`

 ### Extract all annotated intron sequences

 If you just want to retrieve all annotated intron sequences, add the `-s` flag:

-* `../intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens -s`
+* `intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens -s`

 See the rest of the [wiki](https://github.com/glarue/intronIC/wiki) for more details about [output files](https://github.com/glarue/intronIC/wiki/Output-files), etc.